 That is when Miranda is utilized.
-When a detective, or a prosecutor gets involved in a case, and sits down with the defendant, or the suspect, and advises then of their ability not to talk with law enforcement.
+When a detective or a prosecutor gets involved in a case, and sits down with the defendant, or the suspect, and advises them of their ability not to talk with law enforcement.
 That is when Miranda is used.
 What happens is if the police respond to the scene, and there is a suspect, they will ask that person questions prior to advising them of their Miranda Rights.
-In certain circumstances, the suspect’s answers are potentially admissible, and can be used against them if the case goes to trial.
-Other times they are inadmissible, because they did not read the Miranda Rights.
+In certain circumstances, the suspect’s answers are potentially admissible and can be used against them if the case goes to trial.
+Other times they are inadmissible because they did not read the Miranda Rights.
 Miranda is all about whether, or not somebody was advised of his or her ability to decline to speak with the police.

 That is a scenario where they are not going to advise you of your rights, but they might try to use your answers against you.
-Therefore, you should politely decline to answer their questions, and provide them with your license, and registration and, that is all.
+Therefore, our White Plains criminal defense lawyers recommend that you should politely decline to answer their questions and provide them with your license, and registration and, that is all.
 People somehow think that the failure to read them their Miranda Rights somehow negates the legality of the arrest.
 That is not the case.
 Miranda is strictly about whether, or not a suspect or defendant’s statements can be used against them.
 It has little bearing on whether or not the arrest is valid.

 That being said, you cannot just commit a crime on the street, run into your house, and think, “Hey, you guys can’t get me.”
 Therefore, there are exceptions to that, but as a rule, when police come knocking at your door, it is best not to let them in.

 How Does Good Character And Clean Prior Record Impact A Criminal Case?